cetz-package/cetz/draw.typ

     finalize-children: (ctx, children) => {
       let merged = none
       for child in children {
-        assert(child.cmd == "line")
+        if "debug" in child { continue } // Do not merge debug info assert(child.cmd == "line")
         if merged == none {
           merged = child